pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/jpn-ace/nido-kun-route.md

 *   Mail glitch active on your save.
     +   You can read the [Mail Glitch](../mail-glitch.md) tutorial to learn how to do this.
 If you prefer a video tutorial then you can watch the part of [this video](https://youtu.be/3jkcq8e9NO4?t=147&feature=shared), only the first part is important for preparing the mail glitch.
-*   Have at least 6 Retro Mail in the bag.
-    +   You might need more Retro Mail to be able to clone enough Rare Candy to be able to level ニドくん to level 41.
 *   Have at enough Rare Candy to level ニドくん to level 9.
     +   You can learn how to use mail glitch to clone Rare Candy [here](../mail-glitch.md).
 *   Have the ニドくん (Nidoran♂) trade available.